-That is to say, Hashimoto's which is triggered PRIMARILY by problems in your gut.
+That is to say, Hashimoto’s is triggered PRIMARILY by problems in your gut.

-By now many of you are probably well aware of the concept of Leaky Gut.
+By now many of you are probably well aware of the concept of a leaky Gut.

 Leaky gut is a condition that results in damage to the INTESTINAL lining (4) of your gut which is supposed to protect you from pathogens, bacteria, and other compounds that can cause problems if ingested.